 Quickly flicking through the relevant sections the bow-armed (but non-shooting in ADLG) howdah crew spotted that Pikemen were far better against Impetuous enemy Cavalry than the Galatians, and shouted out a warning.

-Combining with the Cataphracts, the Phalanx inched forward and caught the Vandals in some disarray as they attempted to execute some sort of overly-complex counter-march type reshuffle of formation.
+Combining with the Cataphracts, the Phalanx inched forward and caught the African Vandals in some disarray as they attempted to execute some sort of overly-complex counter-march type reshuffle of formation.

 Or something else, maybe.
 It might have been the beer.

 With some of their number doomed to charge alone and unspoorted the African Vandals took the path of most bravery and launched a half-cocked and unenthusiastic partially supported assault on the Cataphracts, sacrificing one of their number against the Phalanx to cull an overlap from the African Vandalhorseman unit fighting the cataphracts

 L'Art de la Guerre hint - Impetuous Cavalry are not forced to charge Steady Heavy Foot - but Cataphracts, and indeed other cavalry in range do trigger a forced charge.

 With the Crappy Elephant seemingly AWOL in the same place as those two Mediocre camels on the opposite flank, the African Vandals found themselves with a chance to slam into the end of the line of Galatians - which they grabbed eagerly with both hands, before recoiling in horror after realising exactly what the Galatians had on display to offer anyone looking to grab at them with both hands.